-An insecticide is basically a liquid that kills all kinds of insects.
-The great thing about these substances is that they not only kill most adult insects, but they’re also powerful enough to eradicate eggs and larvae.
-It doesn’t matter if it’s your garden, backyard, house, garage, or any other area.
-They allow you to be confident that you’ve successfully exterminated your target insects.
+An insecticide is a substance (often a liquid) that kills, damages, or repels insects.
+Some not only kill most adult insects, but are also powerful enough to eradicate eggs and larvae.
+In your garden, backyard, house, garage, or any other area, the right kind of insecticide allows you to be confident that you’ve successfully exterminated your target insects.

 Where are insecticides used?

 There are many kinds of insecticides on the market.
 Fields like agriculture, medicine, and so on rely on these products.
 This is because these substances help people get rid of more than just annoying insects.
-They also eradicate those pests that carry infectious deceases, which can cause illness in humans and animals.
+They also reduce those pests that carry infectious diseases, which can cause illness in humans and animals.

 What are the different classes of insecticide?

-There are six main classes of insecticides, or six main types of insecticides if you will.
+There are six main classes (types) of insecticides.

 These insecticides kill pests by opening sodium channels in the insect’s nerve cells.
 The most well-known insecticide in this category is DDT (dichlorodiphenyltrichloroethane).

 This category of insecticides also kills on contact by targeting the insect’s nervous system.
-They’re similar to the previous category but have a much shorter duration and, therefore, aren’t as efficient.
+They inactivate a specific enzyme necessary for nerve function.
+They have a much shorter duration than the prior category and, therefore, aren’t as efficient.

 This is another synthetic insecticide that resembles a natural insecticide: the ryanodine found in tropical trees.
-These insecticides target the insect’s skeletal muscle and calcium channels, killing them by blocking their nerve transmission.
+These insecticides target the insect’s skeletal muscle and calcium channels.
+They kill by blocking nerve transmission.

 This type of insecticide is a transgenic crop that you plant in the area you want insect free.
-Even though it isn’t widely used, scientists say that this may soon replace other insecticides that pests are quickly developing resistance to.
+Even though it isn’t widely used, they are likely to increase given their lower toxicity to non-target animals.